CptGit/Red-Alert-2-Customized/README.md

 ## WHAT IS THIS

-My customized contents of the game *Red Alert 2*
+My customized contents of the game *Command & Conquer: Red Alert 2*, including its expansion *Yuri's revenge*.

-Here you can find my custom **maps**, maybe mods in the near future :> , about my favorite game, *Red Alert 2*.
+Here you can find my custom **maps**, maybe mods in the near future :> .

 ### MAPS

 You can find some novel maps in directory *map/*.
-Welcome to your suggestions after your trial.
+After your playing, feel free to leave me any feedback.

 ## HOW TO PLAY